Chart Color Schemes

 Edensor Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects likely affecting the region.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 15 projects expected to impact the region.
 Notable initiatives include Edensor Park Public Preschool, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), Advantaged Care at Edensor Gardens, and Canvas at Bonnyrigg.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.